-- For a quick KPI, look at Andrew’s Revenue Status - he is green.
-He’s performing well.
+- For a quick KPI, look at Andrew’s Revenue Status (Total Year); it's green, which means he’s performing well.

 Now on to Valery.
-In the slicer, select Valery’s name to filter the report page to display only data about her.
+In the Executive slicer, select Valery’s name to filter the report page to display data only about Valery.

-- Her revenue variance also paints a worrying picture – she is not meeting her revenue margins.
+- Valery's revenue variance also paints a worrying picture; Valery is not meeting set revenue margins.

-- Valery has only 9 customers, handles only 2 products and works almost-exclusively with customers in the north.
-This specialization could explain wide fluctuations in her metrics.
+- Valery has only nine customers, handles only two products, and works almost exclusively with customers in the north region.
+This specialization could explain the wide fluctuations in the metrics.

-- Selecting the North square in the treemap shows that Valery’s gross margin in the North is consistent with her overall margin.
+- If you select the North square in the tree map, it shows that Valery’s gross margin in the north region is consistent with the overall margin.

-- Selecting the other Region squares tells an interesting story: her GM% ranges from 23% to 79% and her revenue numbers, in all regions except North, are extremely seasonal.
+- Selecting each of the other Total Revenue by Region squares tells an interesting story: their GM% ranges from 23% to 79%.
+Valery's revenue numbers, in all regions except the north region, are extremely seasonal.

 Industry Margin Analysis

 How does profitability vary by industry?
 How do the products and customers break down by industry?
-Select one or more industries from the top left.
-(Start from the CPG industry) To clear the filter, select the eraser icon.
+To answer these questions, select one or more industries from the top left (start with the CPG industry).
+To clear the filter, select the eraser icon.

 - Andrew's area of influence spans many different industry segments with widely varying GM% (most on the positive side) and Var%.

-- Annelie's chart is similar, except that she concentrates on only a handful of industry segments with a focus on the Federal segment and a focus on Gladius product.
+- Annelie's chart is similar, except that Annelie only concentrates on a handful of industry segments with a focus on the Federal segment and a focus on the Gladius product.

-- Carlos has a clear focus on the Services segment, with good profit.
-He's greatly improved variance % for the High Tech segment and a new segment for him, Industrial, performed exceptionally well compared to budget.
+- Carlos has a clear focus on the services segment, with good profit.
+Carlos has also greatly improved Var% for the High Tech segment and a new segment, Industrial, performed exceptionally well compared to budget.

-- Tina works with a handful of segments and has the highest GM%, but the mostly small size of her bubbles shows that her impact on the company's bottom line is minimal.
+- Tina works with a handful of segments and has the highest GM%, but the mostly small size of the bubbles shows that Tina's impact on the company's bottom line is minimal.

-- Valery, who is responsible for only one product, works in only 5 industry segments.
-Her industry influence is seasonal, but always produces a large bubble, indicating a significant impact on the company’s bottom line.
-Does industry explain her negative performance?
+- Valery, who is responsible for only one product, works in only five industry segments.
+Valery's industry influence is seasonal, but always produces a large bubble, indicating a significant impact on the company’s bottom line.
+Do the industry segments explain their negative performance?

 Dig into the data by asking questions with Q&A

-For our analysis, it would be helpful to determine which industry generates the most revenue for Valery.
+For our analysis, it might be helpful to determine which industry generates the most revenue for Valery.
 Let’s use Q&A.

-Type total revenue by industry for Valery.
+Type total revenue by industry for Valery in the question box.
 Notice how the visualization updates as you type the question.

-Distribution is the biggest revenue area for Valery.
+As you can see, the Distribution industry is the biggest revenue area for Valery.